A bi-directional scan tool can do things that ordinary scanners can only dream of.

 A car is either OBD1 or OBD2.
 OBD1 vehicles are those that were manufactured in 1995 or earlier years.
 OBD2 ones, on the other hand, are 1996 or newer models.
 Bidirectional scanners are created with those two systems in mind.

 While some are designed strictly for OBD2, others are compatible with both OBD1 and OBD2.
 Of course, if you are a mechanic or enthusiast who works on many different cars, you’ll want a compatible device with OBD1 and OBD2.

 On the other hand, if you are just an ordinary car owner, you’ll most likely be happy with a scanner that’s only compatible with your vehicles.
-If they are all OBD2 vehicles, it won’t hurt going for an OBD2 bidirectional scan tool.
+If they are all OBD2 vehicles, it won’t hurt to go for an OBD2 bidirectional scan tool.

 Best Bidirectional Scan Tools Review